 For the next calibration result we minimize $\Lcal^{1}$ as introduced above with $N_{MC}=80000$ Monte Carlo samples for the previous maturities and strikes.

-We observe that the calibrated VIX smiles fall systematically in the bid-ask corridor for all the maturities considered.
-We report additionally in the next tables the relative absolute error between the market future prices and the calibrated ones for each maturity, i.e.,
+We observe that the calibrated VIX smiles fall systematically in the bid-ask interval for all the maturities considered.
+We report additionally in the next tables the relative error between the market futures prices and the calibrated ones for each maturity, i.e.,

 where $\ell^\ast\in \R^{40}$ denotes the calibrated parameters and here $F_{\VIX}^{\text{model}}(\ell^{\ast},T)$ stands for the calibrated future model price.
 In Figure~\ref{fig:FTS} we can find an illustration of the calibrated and the market futures' term structure.